jgosmann/build-pipeline-demo/README.md

   some instances the naming is not consistent, i.e. `cleanWorkingDir` vs.
   `clean_workspace`. 🙄
   * The XML documentation is annoying to navigate. 😡
-* Build logs supports colors and collapsing. 😀
+* Build logs support colors and collapsing. 😀
 * The visual stream map (VSM) gives a nice display of dependencies and dependents of a pipeline. 🙂
 * Slightly awkward UI navigation 😕 (but not as bad as Jenkins by far imo)